 The results of the study involving more than 22,000 women, contradict earlier suggestions that artificial reproductive technologies may be less effective in women with endometriosis.

+However, this latest analysis by researchers at the Hospital del Mar in Spain found that there is no significant impact of endometriosis on the result of IVF.
 Of the total of 22,416 women that they analysed, 3,583 had endometriosis and the rest 18,833 reported of infertility due to tubal factors, hormonal disorders, or other problems.

 All of these women underwent IVF or ICSI and it was found that their success rates were not affected by endometriosis.

-After considering the age of the male partner and the number of fertilized eggs (embryos) transferred in the womb, the researchers found that the rate of live birth were also similar in both groups of women.
+After considering the age of the male partner and the number of fertilized eggs (embryos) transferred to the womb, the researchers found that the rate of live birth were also similar in both groups of women.